cartheur/ideal/README.md

 ## 6.5: Implementation

-Lesson 6 does not propose any programming activities.
-The principles in Lesson 6 can be implement in many different ways.
+Section 6 does not propose any programming activities.
+The principles in Section 6 can be implement in many different ways.
 It is being contemplated these different possibilities as no stable solution has presented itself.

 We, nonetheless, can offer the code that we used to record the demonstrations in §6.3: